shlee9605/team4-yolosocket/README.md

 # 4. Setting Configuration
-I have not used extra configuration file.
-So, there aren't much for you to configure
+No extra configuration file has been used or is needed.

 ## Flask configuration

-We have already discuss about Flask Configuration above.
+We have already discussed about Flask Configuration above.
 In `C:\Workspace\dev.py`,

 ```Python